Zizou Bergs

 Zizou Bergs (/nl/; born 3 June 1999) is a Belgian professional tennis player.
-He has a career-high ATP singles ranking of world No. 39, achieved on 13 October 2025 and a doubles ranking of No. 265, achieved on 27 November 2023.
-He is currently the No. 1 player from Belgium.
+He has a career-high ATP singles ranking of world No. 33 achieved on 10 August 2026 and a best doubles ranking of No. 265, reached on 27 November 2023.
+He is the current No. 2 Belgian player in men's singles.

+Bergs has won one ATP Tour singles title at the 2026 Eastbourne Open.

 Early life

-Bergs was born in Lommel.
-His parents named him Zizou after French football player Zinedine Zidane, whose nickname is Zizou.
+Bergs was born in Lommel, Belgium, to parents Koen Bergs and Anne-Mie Driesen.
+His father is the senior executive of a train company in Belgium and his mother is a photographer.
+He has a brother, Maxim.
+Bergs' parents named him Zizou after French football player Zinedine Zidane, who had this nickname.

-Professional
+He started taking tennis lessons in his early childhood at age 3.

+Career

 2020: ATP Tour debut and first win

 Bergs made his ATP main draw debut as a wildcard at the 2020 European Open.
 In the first round, he recorded his first ATP victory by defeating Albert Ramos Viñolas in straight sets, before pushing world No. 17 Karen Khachanov to three sets in the second round.

 2021: Three ATP Challenger titles, top 200 debut

 In March 2021, Bergs won his first Challenger title at Saint Petersburg.
 Later that month, he won his second Challenger title at Lille.
 In June, he won his third Challenger title at Almaty.

 After defeating fellow qualifier Oscar Otte in the first round of the Swiss Open Gstaad, he reached the top 200 at World No. 196 on 26 July 2021.
 In October, he again received a wildcard into the European Open, but lost in the first round to Lloyd Harris.